Broadcast of Jeopardy!: Prime Time Access shakeup

-WABC added Oprah to its lineup in the fall of 1986, and placed it at 10:00 a.m., following its locally-produced talk show The Morning Show.
+WABC added Oprah to its lineup in the fall of 1986, and placed it at 10:00 a.m., following its locally produced talk show The Morning Show.
 Having its roots in a local morning show at WABC's sister station in Chicago, Oprah was an immediate success and in December 1986, WABC decided to move it to the 4:00 p.m. timeslot.
-The move, which turned out to be permanent as Oprah remained at 4:00 p.m. for the next 24-plus years, displaced the game shows airing there and WABC needed to find a new home for Jeopardy!.
+The move, which turned out to be permanent as Oprah remained at 4:00 p.m. for the next 24-plus years, displaced the game shows airing there; Jeopardy! at 4:00 p.m. and a syndicated edition of Card Sharks, hosted by Bill Rafferty at 4:30.
+Like previous shows that aired in the 4:30 p.m. slot following Jeopardy!, Card Sharks proved unable to retain a good percentage of its lead-in's audience, and WABC moved it to 12:05 a.m. following Nightline.
+Moving Jeopardy! to a similar slot was not an option due to its success in the ratings, and all other non-network slots were spoken for.
+WABC, however, had another idea.

-At the time, and like its major competitors, WABC aired an hour of local news at 6:00 p.m. and followed it with the national newscast, in this case World News Tonight, at 7:00 p.m.
-For the 1986–87 season, WABC added another new syndicated offering in a revival of Hollywood Squares, which was placed at 7:30 p.m.
-Squares turned out to be a strong performer against the immensely popular Wheel of Fortune on WCBS and, seeing those ratings, WABC decided that it could draw equal or better ratings with Jeopardy! in the 7:00 p.m slot.
+At the time, and like its major competitors, WABC aired an hour of local news at 6:00 p.m. and followed it with their network's national newscast, in this case World News Tonight, at 7:00 p.m..
+The 7:30 p.m. slot was filled by a syndicated revival of Hollywood Squares, hosted by John Davidson which debuted in the fall of 1986, and was performing well for WABC against the immensely popular Wheel of Fortune on WCBS.
+Seeing those ratings, WABC thought it could draw equal or better ratings with Jeopardy! in the 7:00 p.m slot.
 ABC did not require its stations to air World News Tonight at a specific time, giving WABC the freedom to make the move if it wanted.